haseeb-heaven/coderunner-chatgpt/README.md

 - Ability to customize themes and output types for your coding environment.
 - Fast and reliable execution of code using the JDoodle Compiler API.

+## Localhost & Server Files.
+The localhost and server files are located in the following directories:
+- local: `main.py`
+- Server: `server/main.py`

+For demo purpose i also created this in Quart framework.
+The files are located in the following directories:
+- Quart Main: `server/main_quart.py`

 ## Help
 To get help with Code Runner Plugin, use the following prompt in the chat box and press enter: </br>
 ![help](https://github.com/haseeb-heaven/CodeRunner-Plugin/blob/master/resources/coderunner_help_url.png?raw=true "")</br>